troyharris/snowsparrow/cline_docs/progress.md

 - Analytics and usage tracking
 - User feedback system
 - Advanced styling and UI polish
-- Employee Handbook AI tool
-  - Shared chat interface
-  - Handbook-specific prompts
-  - API endpoint

 ## Known Issues

 - Storage access policies need to be set up in Supabase Dashboard
 - Unit tests needed for components and services
 - Error boundaries not yet implemented
+- Chat history persistence not implemented
+- User preferences not saved

 ## Testing Status